glasnt/talks/2017_04_SyPy/slides.md

  <img src="pictures/form-window.png" />

-Note: We can extend our HTML to include a form.
+Note: We can extend our HTML to include a form, that will allow us to surf the internets

-Forms allow us to send data to the server, which means we can interact with the internet
+Well, not actually.
+What we're doing here is enabling us to send information from the client front-end to the serer bakend.

 ---